cysouw/diathesis/text/c02_case.md

 ### [ NAD | N–D ] Accusative drop + dative

 This is the pattern as attested with the verb *danken* 'to thank' as exemplified in \Next[a-c].
 The accusative can be left out, but only when the dative is retained.
 The dative cannot be dropped.
 This seems to be very rare.
-There seems to be a generalization that the accusative can normally not be dropped before also a governed dative is dropped (see also Section \ref{prepositions-sec-demotion-of-object}).
+There seems to be a generalisation that the accusative can normally not be dropped before also a governed dative is dropped (see also [sec:prepositions-demotion-of-object]).
 Note that the sentence in \Next[a] appears to be rejected by many German speakers, but it is clearly attested (cf. https://www.dwds.de/wb/danken).

 \ex.
  \a.
 Ich danke dem Arzt mein Leben.